-It used to seem as though there was nothing I could do to escape my feelings of anguish as a mom.
-No matter what the situation was, I felt guilty for doing anything that didn’t involve my child: whether it was going to work, spending time writing, cleaning the house, or even grabbing 30-minutes of “me time” here and there.
+It seemed as though there was nothing I could do to escape my feelings of anguish as a mom.
+No matter what the situation was, I felt guilty for doing anything that didn’t involve my child.
+Whether it was going to work, spending time writing, cleaning the house, or even grabbing 30-minutes of “me time” here and there.

-The guilt of being a modern mom seemed to weigh heavier than ever on me, and I let it bring me down more often than not.
-I said no to going to events and lunches with friends, turned my husband down more than once for date night, and skipped doing important things because I felt as though choosing to do those activities somehow made me a bad mom.
+The guilt of being a modern mom weighed heavier than ever on me.
+This would bring me down more often than not.
+I said no to going to events and lunches with friends, turned my husband down for date night, and skipped doing important things.
+All because I felt that choosing to do those activities somehow made me a bad mom.
 I worried about everything, felt guilty for worrying too much, and then worried some more about whether or not I was doing enough worrying.
-I began to see motherhood as this scary venture that required I be present at all times rather than a fun adventure I was on with a new and developing little person.
+Motherhood became this scary venture that required me to be present at all times.
+Rather than a fun adventure, I was on with a new and developing little person.

-It seemed as though this mom guilt would consume me and turn me (and my poor daughter) into a veritable hermit, never leaving the house, listening to “baby shark” and the Daniel Tiger theme song repeatedly, and eating whatever scraps were left over from my toddler’s meal.
+It seemed likely mom guilt would consume me and turn me (and my poor daughter) into a veritable hermit.
+Never leaving the house, listening to “baby shark” and the Daniel Tiger theme song repeatedly, and eating whatever scraps were leftover from my toddler’s meal.

 Learning to Let Go of Mom Guilt